-Credit Risk Exposure by Geography
+Credit Risk Exposure by Geography RWAs by Risk Type

-YEAR ENDED 31 DECEMBER 2018 Pillar 3 and Remuneration Code Disclosures
+YEAR ENDED 31 DECEMBER 2019 Pillar 3 and Remuneration Code Disclosures

 1.2.
 Background

 The European Union (EU) Capital Requirements Directive came into effect on 1 January 2007.
 It introduced consistent capital adequacy standards and an associated supervisory framework in the EU based on the Basel II Accord.
 The directive was superseded on 1 January 2014 by the fourth Capital Requirements Directive ("CRD IV") and the Capital Requirements Regulation ("CRR").